yada yada hi dharmasya

-Many of you may know the history that immediately preceded the appearance of Krishna and Balarama.
-Vasudeva, a great devotee in the Yadu dynasty, wedded Devaki, another pure devotee.
-After their marriage, Vasudeva mounted his chariot with his newly wedded wife to return home, and Devaki’s brother Kamsa, to please his sister, took the reins of the horses to drive the chariot.
+Immediately preceding the appearance of Krishna and Balarama, Vasudeva, a great devotee in the Yadu dynasty, wedded Devaki, another pure devotee.
+After their marriage, Vasudeva mounted his chariot with his bride to return home, and Devaki’s brother Kamsa, to please his sister, took the reins of the horses to drive the chariot.
 Along the way, Kamsa heard a voice from an invisible source, which told him, “You fool, the eighth child of the woman you are carrying will kill you!”
 Kamsa, a great demon, became enraged and was ready to kill his own sister on the day of her marriage.
-But Vasudeva intervened and appealed to Kamsa to desist.
+But Vasudeva intervened and appealed to him to desist.
 He said, “How could a qualified person like you kill a woman—your own sister—on the occasion of her marriage?
-One day you will die, and in your next life you will have to suffer the reactions to your present activities.”
-But Kamsa was so shameless and cruel that he persisted, and Vasudeva, to save his wife from imminent death, told him, “You have nothing to fear from Devaki, according to the omen.
-It is her son that will kill you.
+In any case, one day you will die, and in your next life you will have to suffer the reactions to your present activities.”
+Still, Kamsa was so shameless and cruel that he persisted, and Vasudeva, to save his wife from imminent death, told him, “You have nothing to fear from Devaki.
+According to the omen, it is her son who will kill you.
 So I promise to deliver all her sons, who are the cause of your fear, into your hands.”
 Kamsa, having faith in Vasudeva’s word, was pacified.
 Still, he imprisoned Vasudeva and Devaki.
-And year after year, as their children were born, Vasudeva very dutifully delivered them to Kamsa, who mercilessly killed them.
+And year after year, as their children were born, Vasudeva dutifully delivered them to Kamsa, who mercilessly killed them.

 Now we shall read from Srimad-Bhagavatam, Canto Ten, Chapter Two: “Prayers by the Demigods.”